+- Discussions with pupils in class and school councils

 - Discussions at staff meetings

 - Discussions at governing body meetings

 - Cluster heads meeting

 - Parent/pupil questionnaires

 - Feedback from visitors

 What is a discriminatory incident?

 Harassment on grounds of race, gender, disability, sexual orientation or other factors such as socio-economic status, can take many forms including verbal or physical abuse, name calling, exclusion from groups and games, unwanted looks or comments, jokes and graffiti.
 A racist incident is defined by the Stephen Lawrence Inquiry Report (1999) as: 'any incident which is perceived to be racist by the victim or any other person'.